-Each sub-advisor is entitled to receive a sub-advisory fee (including any applicable harmonized sales tax ("HST")), which is paid by the manager and charged as an operating expense to each Portfolio.
-Under the Management Agreement, the manager is entitled to be reimbursed by a Portfolio for all sub-advisory fees incurred in excess of 0.15% (plus HST), an amount that the manager has agreed to absorb on behalf of each Portfolio.
+Each sub-advisor is entitled to receive a sub-advisory fee (plus applicable taxes), which is paid by the manager and charged as an operating expense to each Portfolio.
+Under the Management Agreement, the manager is entitled to be reimbursed by a Portfolio for all sub-advisory fees incurred in excess of 0.15% (plus applicable taxes), an amount that the manager has agreed to absorb on behalf of each Portfolio.
+The Portfolios are required to pay goods and services tax ("GST") and harmonized sales tax ("HST") on management fees and most operating expenses.
+The applicable GST/HST rate for each Portfolio is calculated as a weighted average based on the value of units held by unitholders residing in each Canadian province and territory.